python/cpython/Doc/library/os.rst

    used to define the environment variables for the new process (these are used instead of the current process' environment); the functions :func:`execl`, :func:`execlp`, :func:`execv`, and :func:`execvp` all cause the new process to inherit the environment of the current process.
-Availability: Macintosh, Unix, Windows.
+Availability: Unix, Windows.

 .. function:: _exit(n)

-   Exit to the system with status *n*, without calling cleanup handlers, flushing stdio buffers, etc. Availability: Macintosh, Unix, Windows.
+   Exit to the system with status *n*, without calling cleanup handlers, flushing stdio buffers, etc. Availability: Unix, Windows.

    .. note::